 Some parents will choose to bed-share with their baby and this is their sleeping routine.
 Other parents bring their baby into bed to feed, by either breast or bottle, when they are unsettled or because they are unwell and they wish to comfort them.

 Sharing a sleep space with a baby has an increased risk of SUDI.
 This risk is small (but real) when there are no other risk factors at all.
 The risks are enormous when there are multiple risk factors.

 Adult beds, and more specifically adult mattresses are not designed for babies to sleep upon.
 A baby’s sleep environment is safest when the surface they are sleeping upon is firm and flat and is predictable; there is nothing in the baby’s immediate sleep space which could impede their breathing.
 Young babies less than three months of age appear to be most at risk when bed-sharing, likely because they have not developed strong enough motor skills to move their head if they are in a position which challenges their breathing.

 Bed-sharing is a contentious issue.
 Ultimately, it’s about remembering that the safest place for baby when you are both asleep is in their own separate sleeping space.
 Bed-sharing in a ‘safe way’ is often discussed.
-Because bed-sharing in the absence of other risk factors carries a small increase for the risk of SUDI, the Scottish Cot Death Trust does not promote this as a safe practice.
-Taking baby into bed to feed, cuddle and settle is not an issue and in fact we advise breastfeeding to take place whenever possible.
-Risk is not having baby in bed to feed but when the adult is also sleeping.
+Because bed-sharing in the absence of other risk factors carries risk of SUDI, the Scottish Cot Death Trust does not promote this as a safe practice.
+Taking baby into bed to feed, cuddle and settle is not an increased risk and in fact we advise breastfeeding to take place whenever possible.
+Risk is increased when the adult is also sleeping.